State Parliament (Germany): Election process

-Most states have adopted legislative periods of five years, the only exception being Bremen, which still uses four-year-terms (a cross-party attempt to introduce five-year-terms was defeated in a referendum in 2017).
-An important difference to the Bundestag on federal level are the conditions for early new elections: While the Bundestag does not have the right of self-dissolution and can only be dissolved by the President of Germany (and even this only under certain conditions which are precisely defined in the Basic Law), all state parliaments have the right of self-dissolution (even if the procedure differs according to the state constitutions).
-In addition to this, some state constitutions also provide for an automatic dissolution of the parliament in certain parliamentary deadlock-situations and in some states, the parliament can also be dissolved by a referendum.
-Neither an automatic dissolution nor a dissolution by referendum has ever happened in any state, though.
-In October 2021, an attempt to bring about a referendum about the dissolution of the Bavaria state parliament failed; the request was supported by 204,135 citizens eligible to vote, thus clearly failing to meet the threshold of one million signatures of support necessary to call a referendum.
+Over the decades since the foundation of the Federal Republic, most states have adopted legislative periods of five years, the only exception nowadays being Bremen, which still uses four-year-terms as is also still the case on federal level (a cross-party attempt to introduce five-year-terms in Bremen was defeated in a referendum in 2017).

+An important difference to the Bundestag on federal level are the conditions for the dissolution of parliament and subsequent early new elections: While the Bundestag does not have the right of self-dissolution and can only be dissolved by the President of Germany (and even this only under certain conditions which are precisely defined in the Basic Law), all state parliaments have the right of self-dissolution (even if the procedure differs according to the state constitutions).
+In addition to this, some state constitutions also provide for an automatic dissolution of the parliament in certain parliamentary deadlock-situations and in some states, the parliament can also be dissolved by the people via a referendum.

+Even though snap elections are thus easier to call in the states than at the federal level, they are still quite rare.
+In the 21st century (as of 2026), there have only been 9 snap elections in all 16 states combined: